 - Amount of money we’ve earned in each period.

-For this we can use Numbers column & Grouping of the pulses.
+For this we can use Numbers column & Grouping of the items.

-You can create several groups of pulses: “Bucket” group where you put all the leads, and then when the sales moves forward you drag and drop them to a group of “Won” or “Lost” deals.
-By using the numbers column you can see how much money has been earned so far in the bottom of the group of pulses.
+You can create several groups of items: “Bucket” group where you put all the leads, and then when the sales moves forward you drag and drop them to a group of “Won” or “Lost” deals.
+By using the numbers column you can see how much money has been earned so far in the bottom of the group of items.

 - How much commission did every sales person earn or will earn.